In this chapter, you will follow a submission throughout the workflow, from first submission to final publication.

 Outside of OJS, they will do the copyediting work.

-This would include checking the article title, abstract, author names, keywords, etc.
+This would include checking the article title, abstract, contributor names, keywords, etc.

 If any changes are made, hit the Save button before exiting this window.